Oldtown, Letterkenny: Amenities

-Former industries in the Oldtown include the Model Bakery, where the local children would gather to be fed free buns.
+Former industries in the area include the Model Bakery.
 There was also the Gaeltex Factory.
-Charlie Devlin had a mobile shop.
-Current employers in the area include Dunnes Stores, NowDoc, Jungle King and The Hide Out Bar (Oldtown Inn), which was established in the 19th century.
-The pub was redeveloped in 2008 and was awarded the most improved public house by the then Minister for the Environment, John Gormley.
-However, its new owner John G. Larkin, had ties with Dessie Larkin, the Fianna Fáil mayor and councillor (Gormley was in coalition with Fianna Fáil at this time).
-The pub was later renamed The Snug.
+As of 2008, employers in the area included Dunnes Stores, NowDoc, Jungle King and The Hide Out Bar (also known as the Oldtown Inn).
+The latter pub, which was established in the 19th century, was later renamed The Snug.

-A fire occurred at the Model Bakery in April 2020.
+Housing

-Religious institutions
+Residential areas in Oldtown include Brookcourt, Luí Na Gréine and Ros Suilighe.
+A 2009 report on the Jim Larkin Court and Gaeltex Drive blocks of flats noted a lack of facilities or play areas for children and families.

-Old Leck Church is situated in Oldtown, as is the adjacent Old Leck Graveyard.
-The nearby New Leck Graveyard, which alongside Conwal Cemetery houses the town's dead, is also located within Oldtown.
+McNeely Villas, originally comprising 40 homes, was developed by Con Harvey and named in honour of the then recently deceased Bishop of Raphoe William MacNeely.
+It was built in 1969 and opened the following year.
+At its fiftieth anniversary in 2020, one-third of the original residents still lived there.

 Education

 The nearest primary school is Scoil Colmcille.
-Secondary education for young men is provided by St Eunan's College, girls are sent to the nuns at the local convent and a "vocational school" is also available, though each is a significant walking distance from the area.
-Some residents have also taken posts as teachers in the local primary and secondary schools.
+Secondary education for boys is provided by St Eunan's College, while the local girls secondary school is the Loreto Convent Secondary School.
+A "vocational school" is also available, though this is a significant walking distance from the area.